diligentlystereotypedinvestment/numbersense/CONTRIBUTING.md

     Theorems from Geometry - angle bisector, what else?

-    Complex Numbers, there are a couple of problems with this (question number doubling up, $i$'s not printing)
+    ~~Complex Numbers, there are a couple of problems with this (question number doubling up, $i$'s not printing)~~

     Unnecessary 0's after doubles

+    Log - toString making the argument more simplified, i.e. 4^{3/2} -> 8, 3^3 -> 27, but 3^{3/2} -> 3^{3/2}, etc., needed for direct computation questions

 - Spaces after the question number

 - balance problems more, i.e. no more $2^2$

+- fracOperations negative signs should be in front of the fraction, but also continue to work with the other operations